calumk/editorjs-columns/README.md

 * [ ] Tests

 # Known Bugs
 * Pressing enter key inside a column, will exit the column
     * Can be solved (sort-of) by using @calumk/editorjs-paragraph-linebreakable
 * Pressing tab key inside column will launch both column, and parent tools
 * Copy/Pasting can cause duplication of data in the wrong place
 * z-index issues with toolboxes
+* Tools are hosted as global var
+* All Styling is currently only in the example.html
+    * Column styling should move to plugin
+    * Opinionaited styling (Borders, rounded corners, hover shaddow) will remain in example.html
 * ~~SVG logo is not rendering correctly in new vertical menu~~